ncullen93/docs/README.md

   to allow users to navigate within articles.

 - using R markdown (.Rmd) is OK but they need to be converted to markdown to be useable.

+## Other notes

+- The ants.dev platform pulls from the raw files for the markdown documents, and these can take at least a few minutes to update once you actually commit changes to the repo.
+Keep that in mind in case you wonder why updates are not automatically showing up on ants.dev.